-Change Your Mind, Body & Health
+Change your Mind, Body & Health

 Improve your Health with Holistic and Integrative Therapies

 Many people in the United States have been raised and educated to perceive the health of their body as separate from the health of their mind but since the body is made up of integrative systems that control our functions- shouldn’t our minds be included as a major one of these systems?
+Gone are the days when “alternative” therapies and doctors are automatically filed in peoples’ heads as closely akin to what our grandmothers and great grandmothers might have called, snake oil and quack doctors.

 Many therapies that are referred to less and less as, “alternative,” now are approved by the Western medical community.
 There is now empirical data to prove the efficacy of many of them.
 More and more research is being done that indicates that the value of more more and more holistic and integrative therapies will be recognized as medically effective as time goes on.